UK summer holidays 2026

 The most expensive week of summer is the last full week of August.
 By then all four UK nations are off, and demand from Ireland, much of continental Europe, and the US is also peaking.
 The cheapest weeks, in date order:

 - First two weeks of July.
 Scotland is off, but England, Wales, and NI are still in school.
-Quiet at Scottish destinations and good for Scottish families heading abroad.
+Quiet at Scottish destinations and good for Scottish families heading abroad — the Scotland early-break window above.

 - Third and fourth weeks of July.
-England has broken up, but the full peak hasn't kicked in.
-Often 15 to 25% cheaper than late August for the same destinations.
+England has broken up but the full UK-wide peak hasn't kicked in.
+Often 15–25% cheaper than late August for the same destinations.

 - Last week of August.
-The most expensive.
-Scotland is back in school, but England, Wales, and NI are still off.
-The final chance for families tied to English, Welsh, or NI term dates.
+Scotland is already back in school, but England, Wales, and NI are still off.
+The most expensive window of the summer — final chance for families tied to English, Welsh, or NI term dates.

 Northern Ireland's longer summer

-Northern Ireland has the longest UK summer break at roughly eight weeks, around 1 July to the end of August.
-NI families get more flexibility but more competition within their own window.
-The NI summer overlaps almost entirely with England's peak.
+Northern Ireland has the longest UK summer break — roughly nine weeks, from around 1 July to the end of August.
+NI families get more flexibility within their window, but that window overlaps almost entirely with England's peak, so prices at popular destinations stay elevated throughout.

 INSET days at the start and end of summer

 English state schools each set five INSET days a year, and some attach one to the start or end of summer.
-A Friday INSET on the first week back in September can give English families an extra long weekend at post-peak prices.
+A Friday INSET on the first week back in September can give English families an extra long weekend at post-peak prices — often a significant saving on the same accommodation.
 Get your school's INSET calendar as early as possible.

 Summer holiday dates vary by school, particularly for academies in England.
 Dates shown are the typical range for most state schools in each nation.
 Always confirm with your school before booking.